trust-mfn-berlin/animals-as-objects/vault/story.keeping-records-of-animals.md

 <figcaption>

-_Label for the transfer of an animal from the zoo to the natural history museum with (sparse) information.
+_Label for the transfer of an animal from the zoo to the Natural History Museum with (sparse) information.
 (MfN, HBSB, S004-02-05, Nr.
 96, Bl.
 022 verso; MfN, HBSB, S004-02-05, Nr.
 96, Bl.
 105 recto.
 All rights reserved.)_

 </figcaption>